Search engine results page: Organic results

+Each of the matching web pages is presented as a visual element composed of attribution, a title link, and a snippet of the matching webpage showing how the query matched on the page.

+Search results pages typically contain numerous organic results, and users tend to view only the first results on the first page.

 Sponsored results

 Several major search engines offer "sponsored results" to companies, who may pay the search engine to have their products or services appear above other search hits.
 This is often done in the form of bidding between companies, where the highest bidder gets the top result.
 A 2018 report from the European Commission showed that consumers generally avoid these top results, as there is an expectation that the topmost results on a search engine page will be sponsored, and thus less relevant.

 Rich snippets

 Rich snippets are displayed by Google in the search results pages when a website contains content in structured data markup.
 Structured data markup helps the Google algorithm to index and understand the content better.

-Google supports rich snippets for the following data types:
+Google supports rich snippets for various data types, including products, recipes, reviews, events, news articles, and job postings.